Wednesday, 21 August 2013

 They should have grabbed a guilt edged opportunity when a short goal kick was intercepted by their number eleven, but he somehow slotted the ball wide of the post.
 Spurs almost made them pay, but a shot rebounded off the Hayes upright.
 After a further attempt on the visiting net, which was dealt with by the continental keeper, the ref brought proceedings to a close.

-It had been a fine game of football, in which full credit must have gone to Tottenham Hotspur on fulfilling such a fixture, and to the local lads of AFC Hayes who showed immense promise.
+It had been a fine game of football, in which full credit must have gone to Tottenham Hotspur for fulfilling such a fixture, and to the local lads of AFC Hayes who showed immense promise.
 It was just a shame more than a few interested onlookers and parents of the players weren't there to watch.

 I headed back to Shepherd's Bush via the bus and tube before going on a five mile walk via a few places of interest to catch the train to work.
 It had been a real bonus of my down time.